-The Employer shall not discriminate between male and female employees by employing a person of one sex for any work at a rate of pay that is less than the rate of pay at which a person of the other sex is employed for similar or substantially similar work.
+The parties subscribe to the principle of equal pay for work of equal value.
+The Employer shall not discriminate between employees of any sex or gender identity or expression by employing a person of one sex or gender identity or expression for any work at a rate of pay that is less than the rate of pay at which a person of another sex or gender identity or expression is employed for similar or substantially similar work.